cmars/ddcp/README.md

 # What is DDCP?

-[VLCN](https://vlcn.io/) is "like Git, for your data".
 DDCP (Database-to-Database Copy) is two things:

-- A Git-like CLI for VLCN
+- A Git-like CLI for [VLCN](https://vlcn.io/)'s CR-SQLite.
-- A Rust-native networking layer, which coordinates VLCN database changes
+- A Rust-native networking layer, which coordinates VLCN database changes among remote peers.

 Both operate over [Veilid](https://veilid.com) for simple, private, and secure p2p networking with strong cryptographic identities.